-Arise is a well-known company that is often mentioned in the media as providing legitimate work from home opportunities.
+They are a well-known company often mentioned in the media as providing legitimate work from home jobs.

 There are some upfront costs when you register to work with Arise.
 Having to pay to work from home is often associated with scams.
 And indeed there are some claims that this is a scam.

 In this review, we’ll see if you should consider this home business opportunity and also see why some people call it a scam.

 Pros: Work from home, some scope to set your own schedule, training, clients supplied, Arise tell you about the costs you will encounter